 By John Gio Jastia

-Having the fullness of being liberates man from his insecurities and uncertainties that hinder us to fully know and participate to the “other”.
-For example, I am dark toned guy and I am insecure with beingand because of that I lack of confidence of my being and every time I join the group of white or fair skinned people, my insecurities pushes me not to participate to the other and it is because I have attained the fullness of myself.
+Having the fullness of being liberates man from his insecurities and uncertainties that hinder us to fully know and participate in the “other”.
+For example, I am a dark toned guy and I am insecure with being because of that I lack the confidence of my being and every time I join the group of white or fair skinned people, my insecurities push me not to participate to the other and it is because I have attained the fullness of myself.
 Hence, the fullness of the “I” creates more freedom with no worries and insecurities.

-Secondly the world is composed of men not only bya man and us as “I” and the “other” create the world because of our relationship we build.
-We broaden our perspectives in life every time we came to meet the “other” and knowingthe other and the fullness our world depends on how we treat the “other” and it is by treating them as a being who are also the same with us as a being.
+Secondly, the world is composed of men not only by a man and us as “I” and the “other” create the world because of our relationship we build.
+We broaden our perspectives in life every time we came to meet the “other” and knowing the other and the fullness our world depends on how we treat the “other” and it is by treating them as a being who are also the same with us as a being.
 Thus it is by treating them as a being strengthens our relationship with the other.
-And relationship is very important because if the relationship is good, it creates freedom, security and a happy living.
+And the relationship is very important because if the relationship is good, it creates freedom, security and a happy living.
 A master cannot have loyal servant if he treats his servants only as slave objects but the master can gain the trust of his helpers if he himself treat them as human beings.
 The more we interact and attend to the other the more we attain the fullness of ourselves and the fullness of living in this world.